ihi-comp-med/hermes2-gwas/README.md

 ## Executing the workflow

-The worfklow can be executed by using snakemake CLI e.g.
+The worfklow can be executed by using snakemake CLI (tested on version 8+) e.g.

 ```
 snakemake -c all